leonardotoffalini-elte/kakuro-solver/README.md

 1. Run the **_main.py_** script.
 2. Press **_Shift_** + **_Enter_** to change mode.
-3. In the outline mode:
+3. In the outline mode: <br />
     i.
 Click on a tile to change its color from Black to White or from White to Black.
 4. In the value mode:
     i.
-Left click on a Black tile to assign a value to the bottom left triangle. ii.
-Right click on a Black tile to assign a value to the top right triangle. iii.
-Enter the desired value in the terminal.
+Left click on a Black tile to assign a value to the bottom left triangle. <br />
+    ii.
+Right click on a Black tile to assign a value to the top right triangle. <br />
+    iii.
+Enter the desired value in the terminal. <br />
 5. Once satisfied with the created board, exit out of the GUI.
 A file named **_output.txt_** is created in the root directory.
 6. Copy the contents of the **_output.txt_** file into your IP solver of choice, like AMPL.